 The site consists of nine acres of land and twelve historic structures along the Salem waterfront, as well as a downtown visitor center.
 The site has the following structures Derby House (1762), Derby Wharf (1762, extended 1806), Friendship of Salem – a replica of a 1797 East Indiaman, Hawkes House (1780, 1800), Narbonne House (1675), Pedrick Store House, a three-story building, constructed around 1770, Salem Custom House (1819), St. Joseph Hall (1909) and the West India Goods Store (1804).

-Located in the urban setting of Salem, the park preserves and interprets over 600 years of New England's maritime history and global connections.
 It interprets the Triangle Trade during the colonial period, in cotton, rum, sugar and slaves; the actions of privateers during the American Revolution; and global maritime trade with the Far East, after independence.
+Salem Maritime National Historic Site offers guided tours, educational programs, and exhibits that provide insight into Salem's maritime heritage, including its role in the China Trade and the Salem Witch Trials.

 The National Park Service manages both the Salem Maritime National Historic Site and a Regional Visitor Center in downtown Salem.
 The National Park Service (NPS) is an agency of the United States Department of the Interior.
-In 2014, the National Park Service, which runs the Salem Maritime National Historic Site, released figures and statistics for 2012: there were 756,038 visitors to Salem who spent an estimated $40,000,000.
-The National Park Service celebrated Salem Maritime National Historic Site's 100th anniversary in 2016.

 * DISCLAIMER: This website contains affiliate links.
 If you make purchase after clicking a link, we may receive a commission at no cost to you.